Discard and Draw

 - Toward the end of the Fullmetal Alchemist manga (and second anime), Roy Mustang loses his eyesight but gains more powerful and diverse alchemy as a result of being forced through the gate.
 At the end, he even gets his eyesight back courtesy of a Philosopher's Stone.

-- Bleach: Ichigo gained active shinigami power by borrowing Rukia's pure shinigami power.
-When Byakuya depowered Ichigo by removing Rukia's power from him, Urahara immediately helped Ichigo awaken his own native power.
+- Ichigo first gained active shinigami power by borrowing Rukia's pure shinigami reiatsu.
+When Byakuya depowered Ichigo by removing Rukia's power from him, Urahara immediately helped Ichigo awaken his own native shinigami potential.
 Cue Ichigo ending up with a hybrid mixture of shinigami and hollow power that was far better than anything Rukia had been able to give him.

-- Recently, in the manga of Naruto, during Itachi's and Sasuke's final battle: After pushing his little brother to his limits and bringing Orochimaru out, Itachi (who wanted this) uses Susanoo to seal Orochimaru away, removing all of his influence from Sasuke.
+- In Naruto, during Itachi's and Sasuke's final battle: After pushing his little brother to his limits and bringing Orochimaru out, Itachi (who wanted this) uses Susanoo to seal Orochimaru away, removing all of his influence from Sasuke.
 Soon after that, Itachi implants his Tsukuyomi, Amaterasu, and Susanoo into Sasuke.
 Soon after the battle, when he regained consciousness and heard the truth from Madara, Sasuke develops his own Mangekyo Sharingan, meaning he replaced the more alien powers he got from Orochimaru with his clan's more natural (loosely speaking) powers.

-- Lina Inverse from The Slayers was once cursed by a demoness, and lost all her magic powers.
+- Lina Inverse from Slayers was once cursed by a demoness, and lost all her magic powers.
 She started to wear talismans that gave her enough boost up to do at least some small spells.
 When the demoness was killed, the curse ended, and Lina not only got her powers back but also added one of the setting's most powerful spells to her repertoire.
 She still wears the talismans, which now make her destructive spells even more destructive!
-Or rather, wore them - she had to sacrifice the talismans to cast one of her spells later.
+She ultimately has to sacrifice them for a big spell, and doesn't get a replacement.

 - This happens with a lot of Gundam shows to facilitate a Midseason Upgrade.